CURRENT BPL BOOK CLUBS

 Cook the Book Book Club

 This group usually meets the fourth Tuesday of the month in the Library.
 Members cook a dish based on the theme or from an assigned cookbook and come discuss what they think about the dish.
-Member often bring food from their cookbook to share, but this is not required.
+Member often bring food from their cookbook to share, and it ends up being a big potluck!
 Email Patrice (psartor@ci.benicia.ca.us) with questions.

 Mystery Book Club